mity/mctrl/README.md

 and refer to CMake documentation to learn more about CMake, its options and capabilities.

-Then proceed to actually build mCtrl by opening the project files in your IDE or by running the make or other tool corresponding to the used CMake generator.

 Finally, consider running a mCtrl test-suite to verify correctness of your build.
 The test suite, as well as some examples demonstrating mCtrl, are built as part of the mCtrl build process.